HD60Hz/squad-lab1-store/README.md

 	* I can modify a product from the inventory by id

 #### Model
 Now we need to model our store before we can interact with it.
-To do so, we are going to use three data structure : _Dictionary_, _List_ and _Tuple_.
+To do so, we are going to use three data structure: _Dictionary_, _List_ and _Tuple_.

-The store will be represented by a dictionary of 3 values :
+The store will be represented by a dictionary of 3 values:
-* name : a string value representing the name of the store
+* name: a string value representing the name of the store
-* inventory : a list of products
+* inventory: a list of products
-* items_count : an integer containing the total number of products in the store
+* items_count: an integer containing the total number of products in the store

-The products will be represented by a tuple of 3 values :
+The products will be represented by a tuple of 3 values:
 1. a string value representing the name
 2. a float value representing the price
 3. an integer value representing the quantity